DNA test reveals woman's dad wanted by FBI for murder of wife, kids

 The unexpected results revealed her birth father is a fugitive, who is wanted by the FBI for murder, WECT reported.

-Thousands of people take a DNA test every year, but for Kathy Gillchrist, the journey to learn more about her family history started in 2017.
+Thousands of people take a DNA test every year, but for Kathy Gillcrist, the journey to learn more about her family history started in 2017.

 "I had the option to check a little box that says I was an adopted child and I would be interested in finding siblings or other relatives," Gillcrist said.

-The first match the DNA test brought back was to her third cousin Susan Gillmore, who is a successful genealogist in Maine.
+The first match the DNA test brought back was to her third cousin Susan Gillmor, who is a successful genealogist in Maine.

 "We were first of all amazed that we were a lot alike," Gillmor said.
 "We both were English majors, we were both teachers."

-Since unlocking the secrets to ancestry is Gillmore's profession she decided to help Gilchrist get more answers, and by far the hardest part was finding her father.
+Since unlocking the secrets to ancestry is Gillmor's profession she decided to help Gilchrist get more answers, and by far the hardest part was finding her father.

 And that's the problem.
 The U.S. government has been trying to track William Bradford Bishop down since the 1970s.

-He's accused of brutally murdering his wife and three children before driving nearly 300 miles to try and get rid of the evidence.
+He's accused of brutally murdering his wife and three children before driving nearly 300 miles to try to get rid of the evidence.

 "[He] dug a hole, a shallow grave and laid the bodies in that shadow grave and then proceeded to set them on fire," Gillmor said.